Skip to main content

 Peptide Therapies for Growth Hormone Optimization

-For adults seeking to address age-related decline in (GH), peptide therapies offer a safer and more physiologic alternative to direct administration of recombinant human growth hormone (rhGH).
+For adults seeking to address age-related decline in growth hormone (GH), peptide therapies offer a safer and more physiologic alternative to direct administration of recombinant human growth hormone (rhGH).
 These peptides, known as secretagogues, stimulate the pituitary gland to produce and release its own GH.

 This approach preserves the natural, pulsatile release of GH, which is crucial for its proper function and minimizes the risks associated with continuously elevated GH levels.
 By working with the body’s own feedback loops, these therapies are considered to have a superior long-term safety profile.